SSWConsulting/SSW.People.Profiles/Paul-Neumeyer/Paul-Neumeyer.md

 Dr. Paul Neumeyer is brings innovation and a streamlining of technologies to companies around Australia.
 He focus on real value and has enjoyed consulting to a wide range of IT Sectors for over 10 years including the banking, health, finance and online businesses.
 His experience managing projects, focusing on using the best of the Scrum and Agile methods is unparalleled.

- On the technical side, most projects he has lead used SharePoint 2010, ASP.NET and MVC.
+ On the technical side, most project he has lead used SharePoint 2010, ASP.NET and MVC.
 He is passionate about encrypting data and protecting it, data patterns for business intelligence and making smart automated systems.

 Paul's client projects have included: